Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

 \subsection{Offline training results example}

+Recall that the proposed framework includes a pair of muscle-tendon models to actuate a single Degree of Freedom (DoF) and a variable impedance controller for estimating human action intent from EMG signals and for adaptive, online execution of human intent in the presence of perturbations.
+The baseline, on the other hand, uses a neural network to directly maps EMG signals to a trajectory that is passed through a fixed (high stiffness) PD controller for execution.

 We first describe the trajectory tracking results obtained through offline training and evaluation of the proposed framework (M) and the baseline (B) for a representative subject.
 We record the EMG signals as a human participant executes a given motion pattern through the simulated interface; this motion primarily focuses on the flexion-extension DoF.
 We also record the corresponding ground truth pose using an external high-fidelity motion capture system.
 Part of the recorded data is used to learn the values of the framework's parameters; please see Figure 2 in the main paper.
-The trained framework (M or B) is then evaluated on the entire dataset, with the results summarized in Figures~\ref{fig:Mpred} and~\ref{fig:Bpred}.
-In these figures, the black dotted line represents the ground truth trajectory of flexion-extension DoF.
-We observe that B achieves a lower tracking error (RMSE), but overestimates the repetitions performed at high impedance, e.g., between 80-150 secs in Figure~\ref{fig:Bpred}.
+The trained framework (M or B) is then evaluated on the entire dataset, with the results summarized in Figure~\ref{fig:Mpred}-A,B. In these figures, the black dotted line represents the ground truth trajectory of flexion-extension DoF.
+We observe that B achieves a lower tracking error (RMSE), but overestimates the repetitions performed at high impedance, e.g., between 80-150 secs.
 During data collection, the subject performs ulnar-radial deviation motions of the wrist (DoF 1) from t = 275 seconds.
-We observe some indirect activation of the DoF 2 (flexion-extension) during this interval because the two DoFs can not be completely decoupled.
-These indirect flexion-extension motions are overestimated by M (in Figure~\ref{fig:Mpred}), potentially M trains separate muscle models based on specific EMG activations, whereas B jointly considers all eight EMG signals as inputs.
-However, B provides a more noisy estimate in Figure~\ref{fig:Bpred}; it substantially over/under-estimates the trajectory in certain segments.
-Figure~\ref{fig:Bpred} only shows $q_{f}$ because the use of a high (fixed) stiffness PD controller makes $q_{f}$ very similar to the $q_{r}$ produced by the neural network model.
+We observe some indirect activation of DoF 2 (flexion-extension) during this interval because the two DoFs can not be completely decoupled.
+These indirect flexion-extension motions are overestimated by M, potentially because M trains separate muscle models based on specific EMG activations, whereas B jointly considers all eight EMG signals as inputs.
+However, B provides a more noisy estimate; it substantially over/under-estimates the trajectory in certain segments.